raptor-ml/raptor/README.md

 ## 👫 Joining the community

-You can join the Raptor community on [Slack](https://raptor.ml/community), follow us on [Twitter](https://twitter.com/RaptorML), and participate in the issues and pull requests.
+You can join the Raptor community on [Slack][community], follow us on [Twitter][twitter], and participate in the issues and pull requests.

 **Don't forget to give the project [a star](#top)! ⭐️**